Surgically Clean Air (Photo credit: Unsplash/Surgically Clean Air)

 I personally see Quip ads all over my Facebook newsfeed and elsewhere online.
-This may be targeted marketing, as my searches tend dental, but I hear from non-dentite friends that they see them too.
+This may be targeted marketing, as my searches tend dentally, but I hear from non-dentist friends that they see them too.

 The Positive: Appearance.
 The design of Quip is quite attractive.
 The brush is comfortable to hold and pretty to look at.
-The suction feature is slick – not sticky when you touch it, but easily grips to my mirror or other smooth surface.
+The suction feature is slick – not sticky when you touch it, but easily grips to my mirror or other smooth surfaces.
 The travel cover idea is nice too.
-Unfortunately…that’s really the only remarkable feature of Quip—it’s a nice looking toothbrush.
+Unfortunately…that’s really the only remarkable feature of Quip—it’s a nice-looking toothbrush.

 Negative 2: Subscription.
 While it seems there are some loopholes, you are essentially paying a relatively high price to get average toothpaste and replacement brush tips every three months.
 You must also change the AAA battery on a similar schedule.
 Quip touts the lack of a rechargeable battery as a positive—I do not.
 A charged Sonicare easily makes it through a week or more of travel and doesn’t require buying, installing, and disposing of batteries.